Thornton Fractional South High School: Academics

 In 2010, District 215, T.F.
 South, T.F.
 North, and CAT, combined had an average composite ACT score of 18.7.
 Also in 2010, the total enrollment at T.F.
 South was 2,014 and graduated 93% of its senior class.
 T.F.
-South has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, PSAE, a state test used in Illinois to fulfill the mandates of the federal No Child Left Behind Act.
+South has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination (PSAE), a state test used in Illinois to fulfill the mandates of the federal No Child Left Behind Act.
 When comparing District 215's 2008–2009's PSAE scores to 2009–2010's scores, the scores have significantly gone down.
 Overall, the school has not met minimum expectations in neither mathematics and science.
 All three of the school's student subgroups failed to meet expectations in mathematics, and two of the three failed to meet expectations in reading.

-Athletics/Activities
+Athletics and activities

 T.F.
 South competes as a member of the South Suburban Conference.
 The school is a member of the Illinois High School Association (IHSA), which governs most athletics and competitive activities in Illinois.
 Teams are known as the Red Wolves.
 The teams were formerly known as the Rebels before changing their name to the Red Wolves in 2022.

 The school sponsors interscholastic teams in Badminton, Baseball, Basketball, Bowling, Cheerleading, Cross Country, Dance, Football, Golf, Soccer, Softball, Swimming, Tennis, Track and Field, Volleyball, and Wrestling.

 The following athletic/activity teams have placed top 4 in their respective IHSA sponsored state tournament: